Yaregaldt/README-generator/README.md

   npm test

   ## Questions
   If you have any questions about this projects, please contact me directly at dyaregal@gmail.com.
-You can view more of my projects at https://github.com/yaregaldt.
+Click [HERE](https://github.com/yaregaldt) to view my deployed applications.